gggliuye/VIO/docs/UnitySc/CVPRlocalization.rst

 Exhaustive match will be too slow for our real time application, so we choost to use vocabulary tree method (~BOW).

 * Load the pretrained voc tree.
 * IndexImagesInVisualIndex : extracte the top scale features and add the image to vocabulary index.
 And compute the tf-idf index.
 We can save the made index for further use.
-* MatchNearestNeighborsInVisualIndex.
+* MatchNearestNeighborsInVisualIndex : **runtime** : take about 36 seconds for a data set with 650 images.
+* Math the SIFT keypoints : **runtime** : 14 seconds for image pair both has about 10000 points.

 4. **solve pose** for the input image.
 PnP + RANSAC.
 With the upper matching result, find the corresponding 3d pints -> solve PnP with outlier rejection.
 The whole process is considerably fast.
 There are two main function in this process :

 * EstimateAbsolutePose : can be found in "src/estimators/pose.h", the main calculation part is to call the P3PEstimator/EPNPEstimator method with ransac.
 * RefineAbsolutePose : uses seres non linear optimization method to refine the camera pose.

-5. Further update : **feature extraction method** , **matching method**.
+5. Further update : **feature extraction method** , **matching method** , **feature match methods**.
 The pose solving method is relative complete.

 Reference